FranzDT/todolist/README.md

 • Then the user will be asked for the title and description of the task.

 • Newly added tasks gets the backlog status.

+## *Add List*
+• Allows the user to have additional sub tasks

+• Must complete all list to complete a todo

+• List cannot be edited but can be completed.

 ![](res/plusicon.png)
 ![](res/addtodo.png)
 ## *Todo Status*